jinayang15/ICS4UCulminating/README.txt

 NOTES BEFORE YOU PLAY:
-- IF YOUR TEAM HAS FAINTED, DO NOT START A NEW BATTLE - GO TO THE POKEMON CENTER FIRST!!
+- IF YOUR TEAM HAS FAINTED, DO NOT START A NEW BATTLE - GO TO THE POKEMON CENTER TO HEAL FIRST!!
+- IF YOU SEE THE CONSOLE KEEPS GETTING ERRORS (PROBABLY DURING BATTLE) TRY TO STILL PLAY (HIT WASD).
+IF IT WORKS, YOU WILL SEE NORMAL TEXT SHOW UP IN THE CONSOLE - THE GAME IS STILL GOOD.
+HOWEVER, IF NOTHING IS WORKING, THEN YOU MUST RESTART
+- Sometimes, it may look like your attack did not register (such as Growlithe's take down).
+However, the attack most likely missed (you can check the console text to see, it will say "Missed!")

 For this assignment, Jina and Ray were partners.
 Tasks were divided so that Jina was responsible